Connecting Git Repository

 - Version Control: Track and manage different versions of your application

-- Secure Access: Use SSH keys for secure authentication with private repositories
+- Secure Access: Use GitHub OAuth SSO or SSH keys for secure authentication with private repositories

 - Branch Management: Deploy from specific branches of your repository